Editor’s note: This is an updated version, with new details and photos, of an article first published in December 2017.

 By April of this year, the first check in the amount of $30,000 came in, and the 130 U.S. workers got to decide how to spend it.
 They decided on items like subsidized transportation and additional medical insurance.

 Wholesum Harvest has more than 1,500 workers, permanent and migratory, and a retention rate of more than 80%.

-Here’s what a few of those workers’ managers had to stay about the new program:
+Here’s what a few of those workers’ managers had to say about the new program:

 Jose Covarrubias, Operations Manager: “[Fair trade means] a better balance to give workers the tools so they can build better communities and have more opportunities for their families.
 At the end of the day, what we’re trying to achieve is a better balance.”

-Jessie Gunn, Marketing Manager: “We are a conscientious capitalist company, so for us, things like our organic certification and Fair Trade designation — they’re all a matter of doing the right thing at every turn.”
+Jessie Gunn, Marketing Manager: “We are a conscientious capitalist company.
+So for us, things like our organic certification and Fair Trade designation are all a matter of doing the right thing at every turn.”